Lo-Wongo/node-chat/README.md

 <br />

 Using `npm` we can quickly create a `package.json` file.
 In your terminal, when in the root of the project, run `npm init -y`.
-The `-y` flag will create `package.json` file with all the default values.
+The `-y` flag will create a `package.json` file with all the default values.
 It's that simple.
 Now we can use `npm` to install packages and save them to the `package.json` file using the `--save` flag.
 Run `npm install --save express body-parser` to install and save both packages.

 </details>